 - Make it clear that the bullying behaviour and threats of bullying must stop immediately. - Find out the facts talk to the bullies and the victims individually. - Get the bully to apologise; reconcile the pupils if possible; anything, which has been taken, should be returned or replaced and any damage done should be made good. - Class Teachers normally record the incident on the schools' database under the Incident tab.
-However, if you are not the Class Teacher of the children involved and a problem arises e.g. in the playground or in your lesson, you should take the appropriate action at the time and record it on the incident tab on School's data base which will automatically inform the Head of US or LS.
+However, if you are not the Class Teacher of the children involved and a problem arises e.g. in the playground or in your lesson, you should take the appropriate action at the time and record it on the incident tab on the School's data base which will automatically inform the Assistant Head of Wellbeing and Deputy Head (Pastoral.)